-“The first phase, which is in the first hour after training, it’s all about a recovery snack” says Harriet, who works with Loughborough University’s Sports Performance Team and health and fitness app, Oro .
-“This needs to contain protein and carbs (for muscle repair and refuelling those energy stores) so we’re looking for something like Greek yogurt with granola, Soreen with peanut butter or beef jerky.
+“The first phase, which is in the first hour after training, it’s all about a recovery snack” says Harriet, who works with Loughborough University’s Sports Performance Team and health and fitness app, Oro (opens in new tab) .
+“This needs to contain protein and carbs (for muscle repair and refuelling those energy stores) so we’re looking for something like Greek yogurt (opens in new tab) with some healthy granola (opens in new tab), Soreen with peanut butter or beef jerky.

 “Carbohydrates are the only macronutrient that will help restore your glycogen stores,” she says, with glucose needed to give the body energy.
 “The main goal of post-workout nutrition is to replace lost fluids, electrolytes and energy, however, it depends on the length and intensity of your workout as well as when your next workout will occur.